HumanSignal/label-studio/docs/source/guide/install.md

 ### Web browser support

-Label Studio is tested with the latest version of Google Chrome and is expected to work in the latest versions of:
+Label Studio is tested with the latest version of Google Chrome.

-- Google Chrome
-- Apple Safari
-- Mozilla Firefox

 If using other web browsers, or older versions of supported web browsers, unexpected behavior could occur.